395t/coding-assignment-week-6-seq-1/README.md

 **Music Modeling Hyperparameters**: We mostly follow the paper in hyperparameter settings.
 The models are trained with RMSProp with learning rate of 0.001 and momentum of 0.9.
 We used Binary Cross Entropy loss as the criterion.
 We did not use weight decay.
 The norm of the gradient is rescaled to 1 at every update.
 We train for 500 epochs as described in the paper and saved the models every 100 epochs.

 **Translation Hyperparameters**: We stacked 2 layers of RNNs together for deeper representations.
 The models are trained with SGD with learning rate of 0.1 and momentum of 0.9.
 We used Cross Entropy loss as the criterion.
 We used weight decay of 0.0001 and gradient rescaling to 1.
 We train for 100 epochs and saved the models every 10 epochs.
+For inference, we used a beam size of 12.

+Note that due to time constraints, we only trained on the first 25K examples of the training set (out of 200K examples).

 ### Code Organization
 * The code directory is `src/chung` and the notebook directory is `notebooks/chung`.